superklex/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Introduction

-The program officially kicked on the 11th of February 2023 with a [youtube video](https://www.youtube.com/watch?v=SG8blanhAOg&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=12) where an overview of the proposed cruddur microblogging app was laid down.
+The program officially kicked off on the 11th of February 2023 with a [youtube video](https://www.youtube.com/watch?v=SG8blanhAOg&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=12) where an overview of the proposed cruddur microblogging app was laid down.

 Following the official kickoff, a number of homework task were given.
 Below is my checklist and execution of said tasks